Competitive Intelligence

 Ghost spam makes up the majority of spam you’re likely to see incoming to your site or sites.

 The reason for it being dubbed as such is that ghost spam is a type of spam where your site is never actually accessed.
 This is a key point to be mindful of as it is exactly the reason you can deal with it easily with the right formula.
+For a deeper dive, explore our guide on Link Building Actually Work.

 A little more on the “never accessing your site” point.
 It’s an odd point to consider as one might think the whole point of Google Analytics is tracking site visits.

 Ghost spam works through the use of the Measurement Protocol.
 This enables users to send data straight through to the servers that handle Google Analytics.
 When this technique is used in combination with tracking codes that are usually randomly generated a spammer can fool the servers into leaving a visit that never happened – complete with fake data.
+For a deeper dive, explore our guide on Google Data Studio.

 Spammers using this technique won’t ever know who they are targeting.
 What a lovely thought.